-Using the list below for the 8 different blueberries nutrition entries in our database, the highest amount of Potassium is found in Blueberries, raw which contains 77 mg of Potassium per 100g.
+Using the list below for the 7 different blueberries nutrition entries in our database, the highest amount of potassium is found in Blueberries, raw which contains 77 mg of potassium per 100g.
 The associated percentage of RDA is 2 %.
 For this 100g serving the Sodium content is 1 mg, the Calories content is 57 kcal, the Protein content is 0.74 g, the Fat content is 0.33 g, the Carbohydrate content is 14.49 g.

-Nutritional Information SummaryFrom the list below you can find a full nutrition breakdown for all foods containing potassium which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of potassium rich foods.
+Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing potassium which can be scaled for different servings and quantities.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of potassium in foods.